 Setting Description Freq Slope The slope control sets whether the analyzer triggers on the rising (increasing) or the falling (decreasing) edge.
 This setting is analogous to the Slope control on the Power trigger type.
 Freq Level The Freq Level setting specifies the difference in frequency between the input signal and the analyzer center frequency required to generate a trigger event.
 The Freq Level setting is limited to half the real-time bandwidth.
-If your analyzer has an 85 MHz real-time bandwidth, the Freq Level is limited to 42.5 MHz.
+For example, if your analyzer has an 85 MHz real-time bandwidth, the Freq Level is limited to ± 42.5 MHz.
+If your analyzer has an 25 MHz real-time bandwidth, the Freq Level is limited to ± 12.5 MHz.
 Actual Readout of the Freq Level being used.
 This number will be different from the Freq Level setting when Time-domain BW is enabled.
 Hysteresis Readout of the current hysteresis value.
 Power Threshold Specifies the power level the signal must exceed for a frequency variation to be considered valid.
 Time-domain BW Specifies the Time-domain BW.
 Time-domain BW is a filter used to process the trigger input signal before the trigger system analyzes the signal.
-Actual Readout of the current acquisition bandwidth (see Setup > Acquire > Sampling Parameters).
+The frequency edge trigger point must lie within the range of time domain bandwidth.
+This makes the range of the frequency edge trigger = Center Frequency $\pm (0.5 \times \text{Time Domain Bandwidth})$ Actual Readout of the current acquisition bandwidth (see Setup > Acquire > Sampling Parameters).
 If Time-domain BW is enabled, this readout mirrors the setting for the Time-domain BW.